-Quality Manual: Outlining how your laboratory conforms to the standard;

-Procedures: Describing how the system functions;

-Work Instructions: Defining specific job activities affecting the quality of calibration or testing:

-Quality Documentation: Documents, which explain how quality will be, managed for individual calibration or testing projects or contracts, as well as other types of specific documents;

-Quality Records: Various records including charts, files, inspection and testing records, assessment results, and any other records of objective evidence.
+Quality Manual: Outlining how your laboratory conforms to the standard; Procedures: Describing how the system functions; detailing job functions for each part of the medical testing lab.
+This can include different departments, such as, hematology, blood banking, and microbiology.
+Each testing specialty can function as a part of the whole system and also have defined jobs within the department.
+Work Instructions: Defining specific job activities affecting the quality of testing; including but not limited to sample preparation and collections, sample handling, execution of testing procedures, and reporting results.
+Quality Documentation: Documents, which explain how quality is managed for individual testing projects or contracts, as well as other types of specific documents; Quality Records: Various records including charts, files, inspection and testing records, assessment results, and any other records of objective evidence.